Janha11/Janha11/README.md

 - 👋 Hi, I’m @Janha Govindan
-- 👀 I’m interested in full-stack developer
+- 👀 I’m interested in MERN-stack
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on ...
+-
 - 📫 How to reach me ...
+- email:janhagovindan@gmail.com

 <!---
 Janha11/Janha11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.